Celebrating Black History Month 2025

 Written by Classroom Secrets

 As Black History Month approaches this October, I know that many of us are reflecting on how to approach this topic in our classrooms.
-Teaching Black history requires care and depth, and we all want to make sure that we're covering it in the best way for our children to learn and be inspired.
+Black History Month is a vital opportunity to shine a light on the contributions of Black individuals and communities throughout history.

 Whether you’re an ECT just starting out, or you're exploring new ways to approach it, here are some ideas to help you teach with confidence.